-Programming is one of the few skills that separates the great engineers from the merely good ones.
+Programming is one of the few skills that separates great engineers from merely good ones.
 Programming is also the best tool I’m aware of for teaching one of the three most important traits of great engineers, curiosity (the other two are being hungry and having enough talent).
-The value of programming is indisputable, however the barrier to entry is fairly high.
+The value of programming is indisputable however, the barrier to entry is fairly high.
 Which language should you learn?
 What exactly will you do with it?
 Will your manager accept that you’re not, ‘doing your job’ while there is a text editor up with strange syntax up on your screen for hours a day?
 (Are you programming an iPhone app on company time?!)
 I have programmed and been exposed to these obstacles for 14 of my 16 years as a mechanical engineer.
 I have some recommendations:

 - There is no one best software tool, so don’t spend too much time trying to find the holy grail of technical computing.

 - Using open source software will avoid having to ask permission to purchase a software language and makes it easier for others to adopt your software.

 - Accessing the data directly removes the tie to specific pre/post processors that may not be available at your next job.

 - Break the rules in the interest of speed.

 - Good open source languages (Perl, Python); Good Engineering Languages (Matlab); Good development tools (MathCAD).

 I recommend starting with VBA (Visual Basic for Applications) for Excel.
 If you are new to programming it offers many attractive features.
 You already use Excel, it comes installed with your computer and everyone’s computer you interact with.
 It expands Excel to do unique things that every engineer in your organization could benefit from.
 You will immediately be able to program one to ten line programs that have real-world utility.
 The user base is huge, “googling it” will likely find you someone who has already solved your problem.
 It’s object-oriented, so if you’re inclined you can add these skills to your repertoire.